saona-raimundo/asking/README.md

 Testing projects with user input can be challenging.

 - How to give input to Stdin and read from Stdout?
   The easiest way is using the `assert_cmd` crate.
-Check out the [Command line apps in Rust book](https://rust-cli.github.io/book/tutorial/testing.html), or the example `child`.
+Check out the example `testing`.
+For more, go to [Command line apps in Rust book](https://rust-cli.github.io/book/tutorial/testing.html).